 Infectious Mononucleosis or Glandular Fever

-When teenagers and young adults are infected by the Epstein-Barr virus they have about a fifty percent chance of developing mononucleosis, which is also called infectious mononucleosis, mono, glandular fever, or the kissing disease.
-Mononucleosis may sometimes develop in people of other ages, too.
-The term “glandular fever” refers to the fact that the lymph glands under the arms, in the groin, and sometimes in the neck become swollen and to the fact that the person develops a high temperature.
+When teenagers and young adults are infected by the Epstein-Barr virus they have about a fifty percent chance of developing mononucleosis.
+The disease is also called infectious mononucleosis, mono, glandular fever, or the kissing disease.
+Mononucleosis may sometimes develop in people of other ages as well.
+The term “glandular fever” refers to the fact that the lymph glands under the arms, in the groin, and sometimes in the neck may become swollen and to the fact that the person may develop a high temperature.

 Someone suffering from mononucleosis may also experience one or more of the following symptoms.
-The symptoms may be caused by a different condition.
+The symptoms could be caused by a different condition, however.
 A doctor must be consulted for a diagnosis.

 - a sore throat

 - swollen upper eyelids

 - photophobia (light sensitivity)

 - a general feeling of illness and discomfort, which is known as malaise.